clnsmth/geoenv/docs/source/dev/design.rst

 - Calls each data source with the input geometry
 - Wraps results into `Environment` objects
-- Maps terms to ENVO by default
+- Maps terms to `ENVO`_ by default
 - Returns a `Response` object with the result set

 Response
 ~~~~~~~~

-The `Response` structures results using a GeoJSON-like format, where environmental descriptions are stored under `properties.environment`.
+The `Response` structures results using a GeoJSON format, where environmental descriptions are stored under `properties.environment`.

 You can:

 - Map terms to other vocabularies
-- Convert the response to Science-On-Schema.Org format
+- Convert the response to `Science-On-Schema.Org`_
 - Save or load the result for reuse

 DataSource (ABC)